GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 {% endhighlight %}

 Our shader is now complete!
 We can deform the building, in any direction, and control the amount of deformation via the `_CurveAmount` property.
-The building retains it's structure and the normals and tangents are updated to match the deformation.
+The building retains its structure and the normals and tangents are updated to match the deformation.

 <details>
 <summary>Full vertex program</summary>